Will Instabill provide me with a unique billing descriptor?

 Yes, Instabill will provide you with a unique billing descriptor.
 For businesses wishing to handle their own customer service inquiries, we can provide you with a billing descriptor that includes an abbreviation of your business’s name and a customer service telephone number.
 For businesses that do not wish to handle their own customer service inquiries, Instabill can provide you with your own billing descriptor.
 We will answer calls on your behalf and involve you when necessary.

 Why do I incur more declines with 3D Secure processing?

+This is among the most common payment processing questions.
 With 3D Secure payment processing—or what is more commonly known as Verified by Visa or MasterCard Secure Code—cardholders create one password associated with their credit card account to authorize transactions.
 However, since many merchants do not use 3D Secure payment processing, cardholders often forget their password.
 This causes their credit card issuing bank to decline the transaction.

 How does SSL payment processing work?